 The Call for Evidence supports the Government’s Review of Cyber Security Incentives and Regulation, which is looking at how the Government can help organisations better protect themselves online.

 The review will:

-We are encouraging industry and other stakeholders to respond to our Call for Evidence to help us understand the apparent lack of strong commercial rationale for investment in cyber security.
-We would like to understand how using market levers could incentivise better cyber security risk management, including what Government action would help key industry groups that manage market risk - such as investors, the insurance industry, consultancies, and audit firms - drive improvements across the economy.
+The Government encouraged industry and other stakeholders to respond to the Call for Evidence to help us understand the apparent lack of strong commercial rationale for investment in cyber security.
+We wanted to understand how using market levers could incentivise better cyber security risk management, including what Government action would help key industry groups that manage market risk - such as investors, the insurance industry, consultancies, and audit firms - drive improvements across the economy.

-We would like evidence on how we can help industry better manage cyber risk, e.g. by providing better information on how secure organisations are, or greater information sharing on the cost and likelihood of cyber attacks.
+We wanted evidence on how we can help industry better manage cyber risk, e.g. by providing better information on how secure organisations are, or greater information sharing on the cost and likelihood of cyber attacks.